stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 stx call_read_only_contract_func -t <stx_address> hello-world echo-number <stx_address>
 ```

-The command looks up the contract method definition on the network, identify that it requires an input parameter, and ask you for an integer to set `val`.
-Enter 42 an hit ENTER.
+The command looks up the contract method definition on the network, identifies that it requires an input parameter, and asks you for an integer to set `val`.
+Enter 42 and hit ENTER.

 ```bash
 42
 ```

 The method is now executed on the network.
 This can take a while.
-Once completed, the corresponding transaction contains the respond with the value you just entered, `42`:
+Once completed, the corresponding transaction contains the response with the value you just entered, `42`:

 ```bash
 (ok 42)